OpenFunction/OpenFunction/README.md

 You can refer to [Prerequisites](#prerequisites) and use `--with-openFuncAsync` to install OpenFuncAsync runtime.

-The OpenFuncAsync runtime can be triggered by a variety of event types, such as MQ, cronjob, DB events, etc. In Kubernetes cluster, OpenFuncAsync will be triggered in the form of deployments or jobs.
+The OpenFuncAsync functions can be triggered by various event types, such as MQ, cronjob, DB events, etc. In a Kubernetes cluster, OpenFuncAsync functions run in the form of deployments or jobs.

 ## QuickStart